thefrontside/microstates/README.md

 With microstates added to your project, you get:

-- 🍣 Atomic composable type system
+- 🍣 Composable hierarhical type system
-- 🍱 Effortless composition of types
+- 🍱 Extremely reusable state atoms
 - 💎 Pure immutable state transitions without reducers
+- ⚡️ Lazy and syncronous by default
 - 🔭 Optional integration with Observables
+- 🦋 Easiest way to express state machines
 - 🎯 Transpilation free type system
 - ⚛ Use in Node.js and web applications
-- 🦋 Easiest way to express state machines

 But, most imporantly, Microstates makes working with **state fun**.